-Jigsaw made his “serial killer” (because he never physically killed any of the victims himself) return in this gory sequel that saw a group of poisoned strangers, seemingly connected, try to escape a locked down house full of traps meant to teach them lessons about appreciating life.
+Jigsaw made his “serial killer” (in quotes because he never physically killed any of the victims himself) return in this gory sequel that saw a group of poisoned strangers, seemingly connected, try to escape a locked down house full of traps meant to teach them lessons about appreciating the sanctity life.
 Not as good as the original, but then again, not as bad as the other 6 sequels that would follow paving way for the gore and torture horror movie era.

 Comedy – Just Friends

-Back before Ryan Reynolds was cracking up audiences as the raunchy, antihero dressed in black and red skin-tight leather in Deadpool or trolling social media platforms with his hilarious posts, he was dawning a fat suit and retainer, still cracking audiences up in Just Friends.
+Back before Ryan Reynolds was cracking up audiences as the raunchy, antihero dressed in black and red skin-tight leather in Deadpool or trolling social media platforms with his hilarious posts, he was dawning a fat suit and mouth retainer, still cracking audiences up in Just Friends.
 If you haven’t seen it, watch it.
 You will laugh – guaranteed.